tum-esi/wot-sys/README.md

 - All the devices are hard coded to connect the a TD Directory at 192.168.0.100.
 IF using another TD Directory please change the code accordingly.
 - Once all devices are running, you can access all the available TD by visiting the TD directory at `192.168.0.100:8080`or `TD-Directory.local:8080`

+## Postman

+The collections with all interactions are found under Postman and also [here](https://www.getpostman.com/collections/ad2fa98aaf79b7d1a448)

+The collection documentation is available [here](https://documenter.getpostman.com/view/2152549/S17wNS8o)

+## Mashup

+Example mashups and clients for students are found under Mashups

 # ESP Light Sensor

 ## Requirements